AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/c-processing-rules/processing-rule-dimensions.md

 ## Context variables

 All [Context data variables](/help/implement/vars/page-vars/contextdata.md) that this report suite has seen in previous image requests.
-If context data variables are not picked up by a processing rule, that data is permanently lost.
+If processing rules do not place context data into another variable, that data is permanently lost.
 See [Copy a context data variable to an eVar](processing-rules-examples/processing-rules-copy-context-data.md) and [Set an event using a context data variable](processing-rules-examples/processing-rules-copy-context-data-event.md) for usage examples.

 ## Success events